 How does it feel?

 A definite plus point of the Natalie is the feel off the face.
 It's as if you're brushing the ball along the green rather than striking it.
 Although I get the feeling with all Yes putters that the materials they use don't match the quality of, say a Scotty Cameron, an Odyssey or a Ping Redwood, this Yes putter certainly had a soft feel to it.

 The reason I say the materials don't seem as good is because the sound the ball makes as it comes off the face is still a bit pingey.

 How does the Yes Natalie roll the ball?

 This is where I was super-impressed.
 The Yes Natalie with the patented C-Groove rolled the ball like almost nothing I've ever tried before.

 In fact it rolled it so well that I can still remember one of the first putts I ever hit with it.
 The greens that day were soaking wet after a serious downpour and everyone's putts were coming up short.
 I had a long putt to beat a small time touring professional friend of mine (who, ironically had loaned me the putter after I'd forgotten mind for the day).

 When the ball left the putter face I thought it was short, as it rolled from 30 feet towards the hole, it looked like it would end up just on the edge of the cup, but as it got closer it seemed to have new momentum.

 Not only did it make it, but it rolled in with just enough speed to hold its line as a last bit of break threatened it.

-Negatives: Slightly strange design, pingey sound off putter face.
+The Positives: Awesome roll, long aimline, affordable price The Negatives: Slightly strange design, pingey sound off putter face.